eferrea/BCI-Master/README.md

 These instructions should help you set up and build the TrackM project.
 If you have any questions or encounter issues, refer to the respective library's documentation for installation guidance.

-**VRPN Matlab client and server for BCImat**
+## VRPN Matlab Client and Server for BCImat

-The BCImat framework is a Matlab program that uses Matlab executable (mex) versions of the VRPN client and server applications to exchange information with the task controller.
-Here, we provide precompiled versions of the vrpn_server.cpp and vrpn_client.cpp for 64 bit Matlab both in Mac and Windows.
-If they do not work, the vrpn_server.cpp and vrpn_client.cpp contained in ./BCI-mat/mex folder need to be mexed with the VRPN library (vrpn.lib) (see mexVrpnServerAndClient.m example on how to do it on Windows and Mac).
-Please note that for a 64 bit Matlab version a 64 bit version of vrpn.lib needs to be built.
-Please also note that in Windows for successfully obtaining the Matlab executable of the VRPN server and client, the vrpn.lib needs to be built with the Runtime library Multi-threaded DLL (/MD).
+The BCImat framework is a Matlab program that utilizes Matlab executable (mex) versions of the VRPN client and server applications to exchange information with the task controller.
+We offer precompiled versions of the `vrpn_server.cpp` and `vrpn_client.cpp` specifically for 64-bit Matlab on both macOS and Windows.

+### Precompiled Versions

+If the precompiled versions work for your setup, you can use them directly.
+They are available in this repository.

+### Compiling from Source

+In case the precompiled versions do not work for your configuration, you can compile the `vrpn_server.cpp` and `vrpn_client.cpp` files located in the `./BCI-mat/mex` folder using the VRPN library (`vrpn.lib`).
+To compile these files, refer to the `mexVrpnServerAndClient.m` example provided, which demonstrates how to do it on both Windows and macOS.

+Please note the following important considerations:

+- For a 64-bit Matlab version, a 64-bit version of `vrpn.lib` needs to be built.

+- In Windows, to successfully obtain the Matlab executable of the VRPN server and client, the `vrpn.lib` needs to be built with the Runtime library set to Multi-threaded DLL (/MD).

+These steps should help you integrate the VRPN Matlab client and server with BCImat for your BCI experiments.